marvin-nyalik/Movie-Capstone/README.md

 # 📖 MOVIE CAPSTONE <a name="Portfolio-site"></a>

-**The Movie Capstone** This is a Single-page Web Application built with html,css and javascript.
+**The Movie Capstone** This is a Single-page Web Application built with HTML, CSS, and JavaScript.
 It uses the TVMAZE-API to showcase information about movies and Television shows.
+Here's a <a href="https://drive.google.com/file/d/1OOuZltuHvVBOQ2UDcKQ_4Rb5bldh32vS/view?usp=sharing">brief video overview </a>.

 ## Built With <a name="built-with"></a>
 <details>